Sarah Tabrizi: Research

-Tabrizi is distinguished for her work on mechanisms of cellular neurodegeneration and in particular Huntington's disease mechanistic pathobiology, novel therapeutics, biomarkers, outcome measures and first in human clinical trials.
-Among her achievements, she has identified key pathogenic mechanisms in cellular degeneration in prion disease, identified a key role for the innate immune system in the pathogenesis of Huntington's disease, published the first assay of the mutant HD protein, and designed and led two major, international, influential research initiatives, TRACK-HD and Track-On HD.
+Tabrizi is distinguished for her work on mechanisms of cellular neurodegeneration.
+In particular, she is focussed on researching Huntington's disease, including; its mechanistic pathobiology, novel therapeutics, biomarkers, outcome measures and first in human clinical trials.
+Among her achievements, Tabrizi has identified key pathogenic mechanisms in cellular degeneration in prion disease, identified a key role for the innate immune system in the pathogenesis of Huntington's disease, published the first assay of the mutant HD protein, and designed and led two major, international, influential research initiatives, TRACK-HD and Track-On HD.

 To date these studies have yielded fundamental new insights into the preclinical phase of neurodegeneration in Huntington's disease including identifying predictors of disease onset, progression, evidence of brain compensation and plasticity and neurobiological changes occurring twenty years before predicted disease onset, and her work established a battery of clinical trial outcome measures now being used in global clinical trials.
 In 2017, her work identified an important new genetic modifier of disease progression in Huntington's disease (MSH3, a mismatch repair protein), which has opened up new avenues of research into targeting DNA repair pathways as possible therapeutics for Huntington's disease.
 A major focus of her research now is to build understanding of how different DNA repair mechanisms are involved in modifying the development of Huntington's disease.
 This knowledge to develop novel therapeutic approaches that could stop, slow down or reverse the progression of the disease by targeting the somatic expansion of the CAG repeat tract.

 Tabrizi gave a keynote presentation at the 2016 Google Zeitgeist Minds conference about her research, and the prospect of gene silencing for neurodegenerative disease.
 She was the global lead Clinical Investigator for the first clinical trial of a 'gene silencing' or huntingtin-lowering antisense oligonucleotide (ASO) drug in Huntington's disease patients.
 The announcement of the 'top line' results from the Phase 1b/2a safety trial in December 2017 received widespread national and international media coverage and was covered in features by BBC News, The Guardian and Nature.
 In May 2019 the full results were published in The New England Journal of Medicine.